slotThe/slotThe.github.io/posts/weighted-colimits/2022-10-15-weighted-colimits.md

 imagine, this makes certain things more complicated.
 The fact that
 $\mathcal{C}(a,b)$ is an object in $\mathcal{V}$ means that it is now a black box—we can't peek into it anymore!
 Writing $f \in
-\mathcal{C}(a,b)$ is no longer legal, so we somehow have to make due with not talking about individual morphisms.
+\mathcal{C}(a,b)$ is no longer legal, so we somehow have to make do with not talking about individual morphisms.
 A little bit more care has to be taken for the precise definition of an enriched category to make sense.
 First, however, I will show you a few examples.

 Thankfully—lest the world explodes—categories enriched in $\mathsf{Set}$